rzuritamilla/phr/phr/PITCHME.md

 ### GIP goal
 @title[GIP_goal]

+> GIP develops methods and techniques to produce actionable geo-information
+> that supports knowledge generation and/or decision-making
+> with a focus on societal problems that deal with changes in space, place, and time.

+---
+### GIP goal
+@title[GIP_goal]

 ```AsciiDoc
 GIP develops methods and techniques to produce actionable geo-information
 that supports knowledge generation and/or decision-making